Finding A Qualified Buyer to Buy A Business

 Disclosing Available Funds Is Crucial To Qualification Process

 The buyer must also disclose the liquid funds that they have available to purchase the business.
 Some sellers will not give seller-financing, and external financing through an SBA (Small Business Administration) loan may be impossible.
 And even if seller or external financing were available, the seller still has a right to know the internal funding capacity of a buyer.
 Moreover, both seller financing and external financing require the buyer to put down a substantial portion of the purchase price in cash at closing.

 Seller-Financing Business Sales

-If seller-financing is available, the seller himself or herself must also qualify you.
-After all, you as the buyer will be basically seeking a loan from the seller, and the seller has the right to qualitatively judge whether you will make good on the loan.
-The seller will ask you questions as to your knowledge of the industry, prior work experience, and your specific plans as to how you will run the company post-closing.
-Depending on your answers, it is the seller’s sole discretion as to whether they will give you seller-financing.
+If seller-financing is available, the seller himself or herself must also qualify the buyer.
+After all, the buyer will be basically seeking a loan from the seller, and the seller has the right to qualitatively judge whether the buyer will make good on the loan.
+The seller should ask questions about the buyer’s knowledge of the industry, prior work experience, and specific plans as to how they will operate the company post-closing.
+Depending on the buyers’ answers, it is the seller’s sole discretion as to whether they will give seller-financing.